 After turning off both these options, restart your PC or laptop once.
-And, hopefully, “Internet keeps disconnecting” problem gets resolved.
+And, hopefully, WiFi randomly disconnects problem will get resolved.

-If your laptop keeps disconnecting from WiFi, then it could be the power issue.
+If your laptop keeps disconnecting from WiFi, then it could be due to power-saving settings.
 In Windows 8, Microsoft has introduced a power management feature for WiFi.
 This feature automatically disables WiFi when you’re on battery saver mode.
 Or less power coming through the battery or power cable.
 So, I suggest you disable that feature and hopefully, the problem will get resolved.

-2. In device manager expand “Network Adapters”.
-Then, right click on Wi-Fi adaptor, then click on properties.
+2. In the device manager expand “Network Adapters”.
+Then, right-click on the Wi-Fi adaptor, then click on properties.

 3. In properties, click on Power Management.
 And then unmark “Allow the computer to turn off this device to save power”.
 Click on ok.

-This solution also part of power management issue.
+This solution also part of the power management issue.
 If in your advanced power settings, power saving is on for wireless adaptor.
-Then, also “Internet keeps disconnecting” problem occurs.
-You need to set it to maximum performance, to fix this problem.
+Then, WiFi keeps disconnecting problem might occur.
+You need to set maximum performance for the wireless adapter, to fix this problem.

-1. To do that, first open settings App in Windows 10.
+1. To do that, first, open the Settings App in Windows 10.
 (Press Windows + I)